hybrid-publishing-lab/hybrid-publishing-research/README.md

     >> rights
     >> No of errors: 1

-After you have successful debugged your newly added document, commit everything to our repository and file a pull request so we can add the new dossier to the master branch and the consortium website.
-Please use meaningful commit notes.
+After you have successfully debugged your newly added content, commit your branch to the repository and file a pull request.
+This way we can add the new document to the master branch and the consortium website.
+Please make sure to descriptive commit notes.
+The following commands might help you do this:

-    git add dist/docs/mydossier*
+    git add dist/docs/mynewdoc*

     git commit -m 'Added a cool index on microbreweries - This is still a draft - looking for people who want to help me collect'